AvaloniaUI/avalonia-docs/docs/reference/controls/stackpanel.md

 ---
+title: StackPanel
 description: REFERENCE - Built-in Controls
 ---

 import StackPanelVerticalRectanglesScreenshot from '/img/gitbook-import/assets/image (14) (2).png';

-# Stack Panel
+# StackPanel

-The stack panel arranges its child controls by stacking them horizontally or vertically.
+The `StackPanel` arranges its child controls by stacking them horizontally or vertically.
 The stack panel is often used to arrange a small subsection of the UI on a page.

 Inside a stack panel, if the size property perpendicular to the stack on a child control is not set, the child control will stretch to fill the available space.
 For example in horizontal orientation, the height of child controls will stretch if not set.